-Understanding DWI Administrative Hearings in Lebanon, MO
+What is a DWI Administrative Hearing in Lebanon, MO and Across Missouri?

 A DWI administrative hearing is not a criminal trial—it’s a civil proceeding that determines where your driver’s license will be suspended or revoked after a DWI arrest in Lebanon, MO.
 If you don’t request this hearing, your suspension takes effect automatically, and you lose the chance to contest it.